SwetSagar/Civil-Services-Notes/README.md

 - [Various security forces and Agencies and their mandate; Linkages of Organised Crime with Terrorism](https://github.com/SwetSagar/Civil-Services-Notes/blob/main/06%20GS-3/5.%20Security/5.3%20Various%20security%20forces%20and%20Agencies%20and%20their%20mandate;%20Linkages%20of%20Organised%20Crime%20with%20Terrorism.md)

 ### General Studies 4

+Notes are made according to syllabus.
+Materials used were Ethics and Aptitude by Lexicon publications, ChatGPT for answers to the questions.
+Notes from other sources like Lukmaan IAS, Ethics book by Mudit Jain are better than Lexicon.

 #### Human Interface and Ethics in Public Relations